The Employment Law Review: Panama

-Paternity leave was introduced in 2017 and grants three working days of paid leave to employees starting on the date of birth of the child.
+Paternity leave was introduced in 2017 and grants three working days of paid leave to employees, starting on the date of birth of the child.
 Wages due during paternity leave are paid by the employer.
-To be entitled to paternity leave, the employee must have declared a spouse on the employment contract or personal data forms, and must have communicated to the employer the forthcoming birth of their child at least one week prior to the expected date of delivery.
+To be entitled to paternity leave, the employee must have declared a spouse on his employment contract or personal data forms and must have communicated to the employer the forthcoming birth of their child at least one week prior to the expected date of delivery.
 Paternal leave may be granted only once during each calendar year.

 Under the Labour Code, the effects of the employment relationship are suspended during maternity or paternity leave; therefore, employees on maternity or paternity leave are protected from dismissal.

 As a general rule, all documents relating to employment relationships must be drafted in Spanish.
-Exceptionally, instructions regarding the performance of the work may be written in the language in which the employee has greatest proficiency.
+Exceptionally, instructions regarding the performance of work may be written in the language in which an employee has greatest proficiency.

-What is usually recommended to international companies is that documents are drafted in a two-column style, showing Spanish and English versions of the document.
+What is usually recommended to international companies is that documents are drafted in a two-column style, showing Spanish and English versions of the text.
 This has been accepted by labour authorities.

 Both the Constitution and the Labour Code recognise the right of employees to form or join unions.
 To organise a union, the law requires a minimum of 40 members.